blues/app-accelerators/85-cellular-medication-adherence-pillbox/README.md

 **LiPo battery:**

 Connect the LiPo's JST-PH plug directly into the Notecarrier CX's onboard LIPO connector.
-For bench bring-up with Mojo, splice the Mojo inline between the LiPo and the +VBAT header pin instead of using the LIPO JST connector — this lets Mojo measure the entire current draw of the Notecarrier, Notecard, and sensors together.
+For bench bring-up with Mojo, splice the Mojo inline between the LiPo and the +VBAT header pin instead of using the LIPO JST connector; this lets Mojo measure the entire current draw of the Notecarrier, Notecard, and sensors together.

 **Antennas:**